-Mintus, from Portage, PA, served in the U.S. Navy Torpedo Squadron Fifty One (VT-51) based on the USS San Jacinto, during World War II.
+Mintus, from Portage, Pa., served in U.S. Navy Torpedo Squadron Fifty One (VT-51) based on the USS San Jacinto during World War II.

 He was “Uncle Bert” to Richard Kozak, 80, of Conway, Pa., who attended the plane-side service with his wife and son.

 “It almost feels like a dream,” Kozak said.
 “I feel proud that I can represent all of our family members who can’t be here.
 It means a lot to us to finally know what happened, and that he will be buried in his hometown next to his mom and dad.”

 Mintus took off from the ship on July 27, 1944, his aircraft in the lead position of four Avengers.
 Their mission was to bomb the Japanese base at Malakal Harbor.
 Witnesses last sighted the plane three to five miles ahead.
 Later, they saw an object believed to be an airplane on fire in Malakal Harbor.